PeterHickman/Legion/README.md

-# Legion - configuration and deployment software
+# Legion - scriptable access to remote servers via SSH

-Legion allows the automated deployment and configuration of machines in the vein of Chef or Ansible but it allows me to use my existing knowledge for configuring machines rather than having to learn a whole new framework

-It was motivated by my hosting provider going out of business and me having to deploy to a new server.
-Thats when I realised that I would have to do it all by hand :(
+Legion is a tool that allows a simple scripting language (with a mini template system) to run over SSH to a target system.
+The scripting language can issue commands, copy files from the host to the target and upload and execute stored scripts.
+I use it to automate the configuration of servers.
+It probably has other uses and there are certainly a million and one other (better) tools that do the same thing

 Why is it called "Legion"?
 Well I have created several such system before of such complexity that it made it harder to deploy despite their sweet architecture.
 I've written so many of them they are legion :)

 This time I have gone for the simplest solution

-## TL;DR

-Legion is a tool that allows a simple scripting language (with a mini templating system) to run over SSH to a target system.
-The scripting language can issue commands, copy files from the host to the target and upload and execute stored scripts.
-I use it to automate the configuration of servers.
-It probably has other uses and there are certainly a million and one other (better) tools that do the same thing

 ## Prerequisites

-### ssh is installed and running on the target machine

-Generally speaking this is a given but just to be sure I'll state it here

-### root can log in via ssh with a password

-This is not always the case.
-Root usually does not have a password and the `/etc/ssh/sshd_config` file needs to have the following directive

-    PermitRootLogin yes

-This is bad security practice so create a good long password.
-Once we have bootstrapped the system it will be closed anyway

-Create a password for root if you don't have one

-### apt-get is the package manager

-This is just a statement of fact rather than a requirement.
-It wouldn't take much to have the system package manager agnostic -- using `yum` for example -- I just haven't had a reason to make the change yet

-## Warning!!!

-This is a work in progress and things will change
+Legion requires Ruby 1.9.3 or better because it currently uses the colorize gem.
+I will probably just steal the parts of colorize I require at some point so that even 1.8.7 can use legion

+So you need to colorize gem

+    gem install colorize

 ## Using Legion

-Lets use the `bootstrap.legion` script as a worked example.
-The purpose of the script is to take a newly provisioned machine and configure it to a known baseline.
-Before we start to run the script the target machine will be:

-0. Running ssh
-1. Allow `root` to log in using a password
-2. `root` has a password

-After the script has been run the target machine will:

-0. Only allow access via ssh by key exchange
-1. The initial access will be by the named admin account
-2. The firewall is up and running allowing access only to port 22
-3. The hostname will be set
-4. The timezone will be set

 ### Command line parameters